Viewpoint-driven Formation Control of Airships for Cooperative Target Tracking: Implementation, Experiments and Results

 \subsection{Experiment Description and Evaluation Metrics}

-In Experiment 1, we evaluate different formation sizes up to $N=6$ airships around a stationary subject, with constant wind of $\myss{^{F}}{}{v}=0.6\frac{\mathrm{m}}{\mathrm{s}}$.
+Experiments 1-3 are done in simulation.
+In Experiment 1, we evaluate different formation sizes up to $N=6$ airships around a stationary subject, with constant wind of $\left\Vert\myss{^{F}}{}{\bm{v}}\right\Vert=0.6\frac{\mathrm{m}}{\mathrm{s}}$.
 In Experiment 2, we investigate the effect of wind and wind gusts with $N=3$ airships.
 In Experiment 3, we investigate the effect of subject motion, including sudden turns, with and without wind.
 Finally, in Experiment 4, we evaluate our MPC in an outdoor environment with a real airship but a simulated stationary subject.

 In experiments 1–3, we evaluate 4 different metrics.